idefix-code/idefix/doc/source/programmingguide.rst

 Because *Idefix* can run on GPUs, and since GPUs experience a significant speedup when working with single precision arithmetic, a specific ``real`` datatype is used for all floating point operations in *Idefix*.
-This is by default aliased to ``double`` in `idefix.hpp`, but it can easily be modified to ``float`` for specific problems.
-Note however that this loss of precision might have a strong impact on the quality of the solution and is therefore not recommended.
+This is by default aliased to ``double`` in `idefix.hpp`, but it can easily converted to ``single`` with cmake ``Idefix_PRECISION`` property.
+Single precision arithemtic can lead to very significant speedups on some GPU architecture, but is not recommended for production runs as it can have an impact on the precision or even convergence of the solution.

 Host and device
 ===============